 Last fall, my mentor Holly spent several days with me, helping set up systems to curb the stress and time it was taking me to manage my kids’ clothing.

 Here are the steps we took to help me with the process of switching out seasonal wardrobes–fast!

 This first step is HUGE!
 We had an excess of clothing for our girls.
 It was really way, way too much!

 We decided on ten outfits per child–but that didn’t count church dresses, holiday clothes, pajamas, or swimwear.
 I decided on no more than four church dresses per season, no more than five pairs of pajamas, and two swimsuits per child.

 I got rid of bags and bags of clothing.
-I donated some, took some to our local children’s consignment store, and threw away clothing that was badly stained or torn.
+Some I donated.
+Others I took to our local children’s consignment store.
+Then, I threw away clothing that was badly stained or torn.